eiahb3838ya/PHBS_ML_for_quant_project/README.md

 #### 1.Project Goal

-Short-term market timing strategy based on boosting ML algos
+Our project is about short-term market timing strategy based on boosting ML algos.
+We try to use macroeconomic data,other related stock market indicators plus technique alphas to predict whether windA will move up or down in next trade day.
+We hope to find some useful factors to do timing strategy and beat the benchmark.
+Besides, we consider that it is important to solve overfitting problem.
+As a result, we will use cross validation to tune hyperparameters and evaluate the model performance in machine learning level.
+We will also use CSCV framework to evaluate the probability of overfitting in backtesting level.

 #### 2.Data Selection

-Dataset：According to the research report of Industrial Securities, we choose macroeconomic data([cleanedFactor.pkl](00%20data/cleanedFactor.pkl)) plus OHLC data of windA([881001.csv](00%20data/881001.csv)), and we add new data about index indicators, like DJI.GI.
-The data can be acquired from Wind Database directly（Denoted by D in the table.
+Dataset：According to the research report of Industrial Securities, we choose macroeconomic data([cleanedFactor.pkl](00%20data/cleanedFactor.pkl)) plus OHLC data of windA([881001.csv](00%20data/881001.csv)), and we add new data about index indicators, like ([DJI.GI,NQ.CME](00%20data/AddNewData)).
+The data can be acquired from Wind Database directly(Denoted by D in the table).
 All factors are based on daily frequency data.

 Sample:
 ![images](00%20data/features.png)